mxstbr/mxstbr.com/pages/thoughts/tech-choice-regrets-at-spectrum.md

 A big part of Spectrum's appeal is that the content is public and search-indexed, which is why we built the website before native apps.

-Although the search-indexing was a success, our users often request a better mobile experience.
+Although the search-indexing was a success, our users have been requesting a better mobile experience.
 We are building native apps now, but starting from scratch is time consuming.
 If we had used [react-native-web](https://github.com/necolas/react-native-web) to build the website, we could have reused the base components and built the native apps much faster! 🏎💨

 On top of that, we should have also optimised the website for mobile first.
 A great mobile experience on desktop is bearable and only needs tweaking to work well.
 However, a desktop experience on mobile is annoying, no matter how great, and it has proven hard to make ours work well on devices of all sizes.